vkrpeesu/homefun/README.md

 For those comfortable in their programming ability, this series is a great opportunity to learn a new programming language.
 If you wish to not use Python, you are free to complete the assignments however you would like.

-To do this, you can simply make a commit deleting everything in the repository that is not usefulto your code.
+To do this, you can simply make a commit deleting everything in the repository that is not useful to your code.
 Just ensure that the following holds when you are finished:

 * Running `make run ARGS="..."` works from the project directory
 * The output of your program is identical to the required output